Average Real Estate Commission in Nevada: 2024 Data

 Start interviewing local agents

-Set up some listing appointments, where an agent visits your home to discuss its estimated value, lay out their marketing strategy, and provide a quote for their fee.
+Set up some listing appointments, during which an agent visits your home to discuss its estimated value, lay out their marketing strategy, and provide a quote for their fee.

 Here's why it's smart to sit down with a few agents before signing with one: